JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 To track GC-related pauses in your app:

-1. To enable the feature, pass the following compiler option:
+1. To enable the feature, set the following compiler option in your Gradle build script:

    ```none
    -Xbinary=enableSafepointSignposts=true